SUNET/python_x509_pkcs11/docs/README.md

 # Setup your PKCS11 device

-First we need to setup a PKCS11 device.
+First we need to set up a PKCS11 device.
 We will use softhsm for easy testing but any PKCS11 device should work.

 ```bash